 Secure .mil websites use HTTPS

 Last Updated June 2021

 Dr. True is a retired Air Force Colonel.
 He was commissioned through the United States Air Force Academy (1987-1991).
 He served as a regular Air Force officer for five years as an electrical engineer in support of Air Force Space Command’s space launch and missile testing program.
 Dr. True received his medical education through the Uniformed Services University, Bethesda, Maryland (1996-2000), completed a military residency in Internal Medicine at David Grant Medical Center, Travis AFB, California (2000-2003) and fellowship training in Endocrinology, Diabetes and Metabolism at SAUSHEC (2003-2005).
 In 2006, he deployed to Sather Air Base, Baghdad International Airport, Iraq, in support of Operation Iraqi Freedom.
-He has served as a staff endocrinologist, teaching faculty, flight commander and clinical service chief, founding director of the Air Force Diabetes Center of Excellence, president of the Society of Uniformed Endocrinologists, consultant to the Air Force Surgeon General for endocrinology, program director for the SAUSHEC Endocrinology Fellowship, Director of Graduate Medical Education for the 59th Medical Wing, and Associate Dean for Air Force Graduate Medical Education at SAUSHEC.
+He has served as a staff endocrinologist, teaching faculty, flight commander and clinical service chief, founding director of the Air Force Diabetes Center of Excellence, consultant to the Air Force Surgeon General for endocrinology, program director for the SAUSHEC Endocrinology Fellowship, Director of Graduate Medical Education for the 59th Medical Wing, and Associate Dean for Air Force Graduate Medical Education at SAUSHEC.
 He entered federal civilian service as the SAUSHEC Dean after his active duty retirement in 2019.

 Phone: (210) 916-5958